Best Case Interview Books: 18 Books Ranked (2026)

 Good for candidates who struggle with case math.
 The book focuses entirely on quantitative problems: market sizing, profitability calculations, and breakeven analysis.

-The structure is clear.
-You can focus on whatever gives you the most trouble.
+The structure is clear, so you can focus on whatever gives you the most trouble.
+Lin, a former Google and Microsoft executive, breaks problems down in a way that makes them easy to follow.

 Limitation: It's pure math.
-No business judgment or qualitative analysis.
-Supplement with other resources.
+No business judgment or qualitative analysis, so supplement with other resources.

 #7: Embrace the Case Interview (Brad Schiller)